Checkmk/checkmk/doc/documentation/arch-comp-gui.rst

 Initially this was the only configuration file of the GUI.
 However, these days the configuration of the GUI is located in `$OMD_ROOT/etc/check_mk/multisite.d`.
 All `.mk` files are read as configuration files recursively.
-Below this directory there are files controlled by the *Configuration* or by the user.
+Below this directory there are files controlled by *Setup* or by the user.

-This is the standard configuration layout of the Checkmk components that are configurable through the *Configuration*.
+This is the standard configuration layout of the Checkmk components that are configurable through *Setup*.
 Other components, like the :doc:`arch-comp-checkengine`, Event Console, :doc:`arch-comp-liveproxyd`, `Notification spooler` and so on are also using this scheme.